 An herb garden offers multi-sensory pleasures.
-Whether you grow edible herbs or herbs for other uses, so many of they have the bonus of fragrance.
+Whether you grow edible herbs or herbs for other uses, so many of them have a bonus of fragrance.
 Scented herbs include the popular fragrances of lavender, sage and lemon balm.

 01 of 10